 Design

-With the roof open, a few skyscrapers can be seen on the left field.
-They are best seen from the upper decks (barely visible from the lower level).
-The Phoenix skyline isn’t very expansive so not a whole lot to look at.
+With the roof open, a few skyscrapers from the Phoenix skyline are visible beyond left field, though the view is modest and best appreciated from the upper decks – they’re barely noticeable from the lower level.
+The skyline itself isn’t particularly expansive, so there’s not a ton to take in.

-The stadium design depicted both team and city history.
-They had player banners hung in the APS Solar Pavilion.
-The retired numbers are displayed above right field.
-The “windows” that open have generic D’backs players and sporting equipment (likely to avoid having to replace them).
-The rotunda at the main entrance had a neat mural of the Grand Canyon on the floor.
-Gonzo’s Grill is named in honor of Luis Gonzalez.
+The stadium design pays homage to both team and city history.
+Player banners hang in the APS Solar Pavilion, while retired numbers are prominently displayed above right field.
+The large “window” panels feature generic D-backs players and sports imagery, likely chosen to avoid frequent updates.
+The main rotunda showcases a striking Grand Canyon mural on the floor, and Gonzo’s Grill offers a fun tribute to Luis Gonzalez, a franchise legend.

 Location